uchiavetta/foreMast/README.md

 N = 43.2
-E = 11.3 #for southing and westing coordinates use negative values siteId = "siteName" #it will be attached to the name of the file to be downloaded, along with the user id dir = "~/download" #insert the path for the directory where the file should be downloaded
+E = 11.3 #for southing and westing coordinates use negative values siteId = "siteName" #it will be attached to the name of the file to be downloaded, along with the user id

 cdsDownload(U_ID = user, API_Key = key, lat = N, lon = E, sPath = dir, site_id = "")
 ```